 Additionally, strength training is key for runners.
 Focusing on hip mobility, strong abs, glute power, and hip stabilization will ensure your form is where it needs to be to keep your body safe.
 Things like lunges, squats, lateral leg lifts, and planks are great to work those running muscles.
 Make a conscious effort to doing these types of exercises and you should be in good shape.

 Sometimes we get injured regardless of what we do/don’t do.
 Things happen.
 Life happens.
+But it’s how you respond to it that’s important.
+You may just need to rest, or you may need physical therapy.
+Worst case scenario, you might need some sort of surgery.
 But the thing to do is to keep moving forward.
 Do what you can with what you have.

 For the things we can control, however, don’t do anything foolish.
 Keep up with your strength training and maintain a strong running form.
 If your coach wrote you a plan, follow it.
 Don’t get yourself into a precarious situation because you’re trying to make up for lost time or have something to prove.
 Trust me, it’s not worth it.